NevinAF/bga-ts-template/README.md

 - SCSS support with a one-to-one replacement.
 - Better PHP intellisense and error checking, as well as auto generating files and type enforcement.

-*ALL of the above features are optional and can be enabled/disabled in the `template.config.jsonc` file.*
+*ALL of the above features are opt-in!
+Edit the init parameters to add/remove whatever fits your development needs*

 ## Table of Contents